rlch/dotfiles/README.md

 git submodule update --remote
 ```

 With the dotfiles repository created, we can now install the dotfiles.
+First, modify the `baseDir` in `config.yaml` to `/Users/<home-user>` or whichever directory you would like to install your dotfiles to.
+You may also customize the default folder locations.

 ```bash
 go run .
 ```

-## Pulling updates from the template
+## Updating

 In order to pull updates from this repository when others make improvements, we need to merge your upstream branch with the template branch.
 We cannot assume equivalent histories given upstream changes can be made.